-Noise and vibration Standard Employers have effective arrangements in place to manage the risks from noise at work.
+Noise Standard Employers have effective arrangements in place to manage the risks from noise a t work.
 Rationale Some 17,000 people in the UK suffer deafness, ringing in the ears or other ear conditions caused by excessive noise at work.
 In healthcare, there are a number of activities that may present a risk of excessive noise and these need to be managed.
-Legal Reference The Control of Noise at Work Regulations 2005 Control of Vibration at Work Regulations 2005 Management of Health and Safety at Work Regulations 1999 Personal Protective Equipment at Work Regulations 1992 Criteria Evidence Legal References The organisation has policies and procedures in place for managing the risk from noise and vibration at work.
-Policies and procedures Management of Health and Safety at Work Regulations 1999, Regulation 5 Suitable and sufficient risk assessments for noise and vibration at work are undertaken.
-These should: • identify where there may be a risk from noise and/or and who is likely to be affected Noise at work policy Vibration at work policy Risk assessments Local procedures and arrangements The Control of Noise at Work Regulations 2005, Regulations 4 and 5 Control of Vibration at Work Regulations 2005 Management of Health and Safety at Work Regulations 1999, Regulation 3 reliably estimate exposures and compare these with the action and limit values identify actions to comply with the law.
+Legal Reference The Control of Noise at Work Regulations 2005 Management of Health and Safety at Work Regulations 1999 Personal Protective Equipment at Work Regulations 1992 Criteria Evidence Legal References Observations The organisation has policies and procedures in place for managing the risk from noise at work.
+Policies and procedures Management of Health and Safety at Work Regulations 1999, Regulation 5 Suitable and sufficient risk assessments for noise at work are undertaken.
+These should: • identify where there may be a risk from noise and who is likely to be affected • reliably estimate exposures and Noise at work policy Risk assessments Local procedures and arrangements The Control of Noise at Work Regulations 2005, Regulations 4 and 5 Management of Health and Safety at Work Regulations 1999, Regulation 3 compare these with the action and limit values • identify actions to comply with the law.

-Noise and vibration
+Noise

-Criteria Evidence Legal References The organisation implements appropriate control measures identified by the risk assessment, i.e.: reducing the noise and vibration at source providing suitable hearing protection for staff and affected visitors if appropriate, providing warning signs implementing a programme of health surveillance and audiometric testing / hand arm vibration syndrome assessments for those identified as regularly exposed at or above the upper exposure action level.
+Criteria Evidence Legal References Observations The organisation implements appropriate control measures identified by the risk assessment, i.e: reducing the noise at source providing suitable hearing protection for staff and affected visitors if appropriate, providing warning signs implementing a programme of health surveillance and audiometric testing for those identified as regularly exposed at or above the upper exposure action level.
 Risk assessment and site Health records.
 (This is a term used in H&S regulation and is different from medical records).
-HSE record keeping The Control of Noise at Work Regulations 2005, Regulations 6,7,8 and 9 Control of Vibration at Work Regulations 2005 Management of Health and Safety at Work Regulations 1999, Regulations 3 and 4 Personal Protective Equipment at Work Regulations 1992, Regulations 4, and 6 The organisation provides information, instruction and training for employees regularly exposed above the lower exposure action value level.
-Policies and procedures Training records The Control of Noise at Work Regulations 2005, Regulation 10 Control of Vibration at Work Regulations 2005 Management of Health and Safety at Work Regulations 1999, Regulation 10 and 13 Personal Protective Equipment at Work Regulations 1992, Regulation 9
+The Control of Noise at Work Regulations 2005, Regulations 6,7,8 and 9 Management of Health and Safety at Work Regulations 1999, Regulations 3 and 4 Personal Protective Equipment at Work Regulations 1992, Regulations 4 and 6 The organisation provides information, instruction and training for employees regularly exposed above the lower exposure action value level.
+Policies and procedures Training records The Control of Noise at Work Regulations 2005, Regulation 10 Management of Health and Safety at Work Regulations 1999, Regulation 10 and 13 Personal Protective Equipment at Work Regulations 1992, Regulation 9

+Noise

-Noise and vibration Criteria Evidence Legal References The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
-Risk assessments Ward meeting minutes Safety reps' documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the noise and vibration policies and procedures.
-There is awareness about the procedure for Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013
+Criteria Evidence Legal References Observations Ward meeting minutes Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the noise policies and procedures.
+Management of Health and Safety at Work Regulations 1999, Regulation 5